Skip to Content

 • Slowly add the flour mixture and mix on low speed for 1 to 2 minutes until combined (be sure to scrape the bottom of the bowl to ensure all the batter is blended well).

-• Place rounded teaspoons of dough on the prepared cookie sheets, spacing them 1-½ inches apart.
+• Scoop balls of dough the size of 2 teaspoons (I used a #100 cookie scoop).
+Roll the cookie dough in sugar and place them on the prepared cookie sheets, spacing them 1-½ inches apart.

 • Remove from oven and cool on wire cooling racks.